-We may release medical information if asked to do so by law enforcement official in response to:
+We may release medical information if asked to do so by law enforcement officials in response to:

 - Identifying or locating a suspect, fugitive, material witness, or missing person

-- Assisting the victim of a crime if, under certain limited circumstance, we are unable to obtain the person’s agreement
+- Assisting the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement

 - Reporting a death, we believe may be the result of criminal conduct

 We may release medical information to a corner, medical examiner, or funeral director.
 Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official.